 Your data is another avenue that offers insight into your customer’s minds and can help you step into the conversation.
 When you take the time to look at your analytics on both your website and social media, you can discover a ton of useful information:

 - What are the most popular pages on your website?

 - What are the questions your visitors ask?

 - What are they saying?

 For example, if you offer a webinar, follow up with an email asking if it met their expectations.
-“Tag” the viewer in your marketing automation and offer follow up steps.
-In fact, “remarketing” is an excellent way to go deeper with your potential customer because you can discover buying patterns.
+“Tag” the viewer in your marketing automation and offer follow-up steps.
+In fact, “remarketing” is an excellent way to go deeper with your potential customers because you can discover buying patterns.

 A quick response on social media is important too.
 If you wait days to respond to a question or complaint, the person has likely moved on.
 But, if you can respond in real-time, now they feel heard.

-As you gather data and review your customer’s path, you’ll discover new ways to engage your customer in real time, which means you’ll be seen as relevant and helpful by your customers.
+As you gather data and review your customer’s path, you’ll discover new ways to engage your customers in real-time, which means you’ll be seen as relevant and helpful by your customers.
 For example, savvy marketers can use MarTech tools to dial in on buying signals.
 This allows for greater personalization in the next step of the buyer’s journey.
 That’s a powerful position for a business.